mlswg/mls-protocol/draft-ietf-mls-protocol.md

-In the case where the client could have been compromised (device loss...), the client SHOULD signal the delivery service to expire all the previous ClientInitKeys and publish fresh ones for PCS.
+In the case where the client could have been compromised (device loss...), the client SHOULD signal the delivery service to expire all the previous KeyPackages and publish fresh ones for PCS.

-## Init Key Reuse
+## Reuse of Key Packages

-Initialization keys are intended to be used only once and then deleted.
-Reuse of init keys can lead to replay attacks.
+Key packages published for purposes of adding members to groups are intended to be used only once.
+That is, once a key package has been used to introduce the corresponding client to a group, it SHOULD be deleted from the key package publication system.
+Reuse of key packages can lead to replay attacks.

+An application MAY allow for reuse of a "last resort" key package in order to prevent the exhaustion of available key packages leading to a denial of service condition in which the affected client cannot be added to new groups.

 # IANA Considerations